 -

-Couching Stitch: Adds dimension and outlines to designs.
+Couching Stitch: Adds dimension and outlines to designs, often used to secure heavier gold threads.

 -